-(i) For a period of 90 days after the date of this prospectus supplement for our directors and our executive officers, holding an aggregate of 2,139,518 shares, or 5.47% of our outstanding shares of common stock as of March 31, 2016, and (ii) for a period of 60 days after the date of this prospectus supplement for certain stockholders that are affiliated with our directors, holding an aggregate of 5,598,086 shares, or 14.30% of our outstanding shares of common stock as of March 31, 2016, the underwriter has entered into lock-up agreements with our directors, executive officers and stockholders affiliated with certain of our directors prior to the commencement of this offering pursuant to which each of these persons or entities, with limited exceptions, may not, without the prior written consent of the underwriter, (1) offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock (including, without limitation, common stock or such other securities which may be deemed to be beneficially owned by such directors, executive officers and stockholders in accordance with the rules and regulations of the Securities and Exchange Commission, or SEC, and securities which may be issued upon exercise of a stock option or warrant) or (2) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the common stock or such other securities, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of common stock or such other securities, in cash or otherwise, or (3) make any demand for or exercise any right with respect to the registration of any shares of our common stock or any security convertible into or exercisable or e
+(i) For a period of 90 days after the date of this prospectus supplement for our directors and our executive officers, holding an aggregate of 2,089,151 shares, or 4.79% of our outstanding shares of common stock as of September 30, 2016, and (ii) for a period of 60 days after the date of this prospectus supplement for certain stockholders that are affiliated with our directors, holding an aggregate of 5,598,086 shares, or 12.83% of our outstanding shares of common stock as of September 30, 2016, the underwriters have entered into lock-up agreements ("Lock-Up Agreements") with our directors, executive officers and stockholders affiliated with certain of our directors prior to the commencement of this offering pursuant to which each of these persons or entities, with limited exceptions, may not, without the prior written consent of J.P.
+Morgan Securities LLC and Citigroup Global Markets Inc., (1) offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock (including, without limitation, common stock or such other securities which may be deemed to be beneficially owned by such directors, executive officers and stockholders in accordance with the rules and regulations of the Securities and Exchange Commission, or SEC, and securities which may be issued upon exercise of a stock option or warrant) or (2) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the common stock or such other securities, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of common stock or such other securities, in cash or otherwise, or (3) make any demand for or exercise any right with respect to the registration of any shares of our common stock or any security convertible into or exercisable or exchangeable for our common stock.
+These agreements will not restrict: